 Savoy cabbage can be easily recognized for its crinkly emerald green leaves and is rich in fiber and vitamins.
-It pairs well with apples, salmon, meat and some cheeses like Parmigiano and mozzarella.
-It's really versatile like most of the brassicas.
-Plus, a fresh whole cabbage will last in your fridge up to 6 weeks.
+It pairs well with apples, salmon, meat, and cheeses like Parmigiano and mozzarella.
+It's really versatile, like most of the brassicas.
+Plus, a fresh whole cabbage will last up to 6 weeks in your fridge.